d-marquina/CoppeliaSim-Stubs-Generator/README.md

-# CoppeliaSim API Stubs
+# CoppeliaSim API Stubs Generator

 ## 1. Description

-This package provides Python type stubs (`.pyi` files) for the CoppeliaSim ZMQ Remote API.
+This package provides type definitions for the CoppeliaSim ZMQ Remote API, with current support for **Python** (`.pyi` stubs) and **TypeScript** (`.d.ts` definitions).
 Its main purpose is to enable robust autocompletion and static type analysis in modern IDEs (like PyCharm, VS Code, etc.), improving developer experience and code quality.

 The package achieves this in two ways:
-1. It includes a pre-generated `stubs.pyi` file that works out-of-the-box with a recent version of CoppeliaSim (4.10.0).
+1. It includes pre-generated stub files that work out-of-the-box with a recent version of CoppeliaSim.
-2. It provides a command-line tool to allow users to easily regenerate these stubs based on their specific, running version of CoppeliaSim.
+2. It provides a command-line tool to allow users to easily regenerate these definitions based on their specific, running version of CoppeliaSim.

 This package bundles and uses three utility scripts from the official CoppeliaSim installation (`get_raw_calltips.py`, `get_constants.py`, and `get_constants.lua`), which can be originally found in `CoppeliaSimFolder/programming/zmqRemoteApi/tools`.
 These scripts are used by the `update-coppeliasim-stubs` command to query the simulator's API.